 From there, the earthworm is dissolved and slurped up like a milkshake… I never thought I’d be comparing a worm’s eating habits to drinking a milkshake.

-Their favorite snack – earthworms are vital to the environment; they cultivate soil for the growth of plants.
+Their favorite snack – earthworms are vital to the environment; they cultivate the soil to grow plants.
 No earthworms in the soil means that the soil can’t really be cultivated well – meaning no plants.
 Hammerhead worms will wreak absolute havoc on your garden.

 With that in mind, how do you kill these pesky things?